DeXP/dexp.github.io/_posts/articles/2013-04-06-vim-and-layout.md

 layout: page
 subheadline: "Vim"
 title:  "Vim and keyboard layout switching"
 teaser: 'All Vim commands need to be entered in English.
-This is a problem if the main text is entered in some other language because you need to frequently switch the layout.
+This is a problem if the main text is entered in some other language because you often need to switch the layout.
 One of the solutions makes you get used to a new hotkey to switch layout.
 Also, there are many platform-dependent solutions with the call of various utilities.
 The goal of the vim-xkbswitch plug-in is to provide uniform behavior for many operating systems and languages.'
 categories: articles
 tags:
     - articles